G

 Speaking of which, I have never had the webbing part of a canoe seat fail.
 Cane yes, seat dowel joints yes, even seat hangers (other people’s, the flimsy drill dowel type with some age on them) yes.
 The webbing itself, never, and some canoe seats I webbed 20+ year ago are still in action.
 Even if one webbing strap did somehow fail the remaining 10 crisscross straps should keep your arse securely off the bottom of the canoe.

 With the seats out I proceeded to a new experiment; spline removal.
-I usually just leave the spline in place and flip the seat over for webbing, but what the heck, survey says “boiling water”
+I usually just leave the spline in place and flip the seat over for webbing, but what the hell, survey says “boiling water”

 Hmmm, the JetBoil stove would also be a good way to use up the (several) Iso-Butane canisters with mere minutes of fuel left in each; I’m never carrying those on a trip and they are permanently orphaned on a gear room shelf.